APISuite/apisuite-extension-ui-types/README.md

 ## Using the library

-To install this library, run the following:
+To install this library, run the following adapting the version you want:

-    npm install --save-dev Cloudoki/apisuite-extension-ui-types
+    npm install --save-dev Cloudoki/apisuite-extension-ui-types#v1.0.2

 You can then import the type definitions you need in your project: